-Slimline sliding doors still slide in the same way as the familiar aluminium patio door.
+These sliding door types still slide in the same way as the familiar aluminium patio door, but won’t come with the more recent method of lift to slide.
 The inline design enables the doors to move within a single, double or triple track.
 The number of tracks is usually determined by the number of sliding panels and the door configuration.

-There are six significant differences between a conventional aluminium sliding patio door and this new generation of slimline patio doors.
+The six significant differences between a conventional aluminium sliding patio door and slimline sliding doors are.

 How much do slimline sliding doors cost?